 The following aspects are concluded as principles for the normative work:

-- Based on RT latency requirement, the PCF split the RT latency into an UL PDB and a DL PDB.
+- Based on RT latency requirement, the PCF splits the RT latency into an UL PDB and a DL PDB.

+- The PCF shall generate two PCC rules for the media stream, one for the UL and one for the DL direction, and selects the 5QI(s) in such a way that the sum of UL PDB and DL PDB shall not exceed RT latency.
 The UL PDB and DL PDB can be unequal but their sum shall not exceed the RT latency.
-The PCF shall generate two PCC rules for the media stream, one for the UL and one for the DL direction, and assigns the 5QIs according to the PDBs respectively.
+If the UL PDB is equal to the DL PDB, then the PCF may select a single 5QI only.
+If the UL PDB and DL PDB are unequal, two 5QIs (one for the UL and one for the DL) may be assigned for a single QoS Flow and both the 5QIs will be provided to NG-RAN for the QoS Flow during the QoS Flow setup procedure.

 - The PCF may also issue two QoS monitoring policies to request monitor UL delay and DL delay respectively.
 Based on the received QoS monitoring result, the PCF can adjust the UL PDB and the DL PDB, so that UL/DL PDB fits better to the new situation while the RT latency is not exceeded.
+Furthermore, NG-RAN can also ensure the RT latency is not exceeded even when the individual PDB for UL/DL cannot be met.